MicrosoftDocs/appcenter-docs/docs/test-cloud/preparing-for-upload/appium.md

 ### Re-installation

 On a shared device cloud, it is very important for us to guarantee that devices are cleaned between each test.
 The next customer using the device may be someone from another organization.
-Running tests locally does not inflict any penalty because the app mostly stays installed through all tests.
-In App Center Test, the app is automatically uninstalled after each test.
-The next test will then have to re-install the app before running the test.
-This can slow down your tests in the cloud.
+In App Center Test, the app is automatically uninstalled after the completion of your test run.

-Luckily, there’s a solution.
-Instead of having the appium driver create a new session for each test case, just have one session and re-use it for all tests.
-To control the app state, make a call to `driver.resetApp()` before each test.
-This will only incur a 5-second delay between test cases.
-You can implement this by moving the driver initialization code from the `setUp` method to the `setUpClass` method.
+This means that its possible to omit `MobileCapabilityType.FULL_RESET` and set `MobileCapabilityType.NO_RESET` to `true` to speedup test execution.
+See [here](http://appium.io/docs/en/writing-running-appium/other/reset-strategies/index.html) for details.